mobdev-source/pdf-bulk-filler-version-2/README.md

 ## Key Features

-- Split-screen interface built with PySide6 showing spreadsheet columns alongside a rendered PDF page with per-page navigation, zoom controls, and menu shortcuts.
+- Split-screen PySide6 UI that keeps spreadsheet columns visible beside the PDF preview, complete with per-page navigation and zoom shortcuts.
-- Drag column headers onto highlighted PDF form fields to build reusable mappings, then prune assignments directly from the mapping table.
+- Filter the available columns instantly with the built-in search box, then drag headers onto highlighted PDF form fields to create reusable mappings.
-- Excel imports prompt for worksheet selection when multiple sheets exist, and the chosen sheet stays attached to saved mappings.
-If headers begin deeper in the file, use 'Adjust Data Range' to set header/data rows and the first column before mapping fields.
+- Excel imports prompt for worksheet selection when several sheets are present, and saved mappings remember the chosen sheet.
+When headers or data start deeper in the file, use **Adjust Data Range** to set header/data rows and the first column before mapping fields.
-- Persist mappings to JSON and regenerate them later; sample assets live under `assets/` (`sample_contacts.csv` + `sample_invoice.pdf`) for quick demos.
+- Persist mappings to JSON and reload them later; sample datasets and templates live under `assets/data/` and `assets/templates/` (e.g., `sample_contacts.xlsx`, `Fillable_CIS-Individual-BPI.pdf`) for quick demos.
-- Batch-generate filled PDFs locally using a responsive background worker; progress streams to the status bar and output can be flattened for immutable delivery.
+- Generate individual or combined PDFs locally via a background worker; progress updates stream to the status bar, with optional read-only output for immutable delivery.

 To build standalone executables, wire PyInstaller against the console script `pdf-bulk-filler`.

+## Development Tips

+- Run the test suite with `pytest -q` before committing changes.
+- The CLI accepts `--no-gui` for headless validation and `--data/--template/--mapping` arguments to preload resources during manual testing.
+- Keep new fixtures under `tests/fixtures/` and leverage the sample workbooks/PDFs in `assets/` for regression coverage.